freenas/freenas-docs/userguide/freenas_install.rst

 with *da*.

-In this example, the user is performing a test installation using VirtualBox and has created a 8 GB virtual disk to hold the operating system.
+In this example, the user is performing a test installation using VirtualBox and has created an 8 GB virtual disk to hold the operating system.

 **Figure 2.3c: Selecting the Install Drive**